Photometric Objects Around Cosmic Webs (PAC) Delineated in a Spectroscopic Survey. IV. High Precision Constraints on the Evolution of Stellar-Halo Mass Relation at Redshift $z<0.7$: Halo Occupation Distributions of the LOWZ and CMASS LRG Samples

 \subsection{Stellar Mass Completeness}

 We first calculate the stellar mass completeness for the LOWZ and CMASS samples.
-We adopt the GSMFs measured in \citetalias{2022arXiv220712423X} as complete references.
-For $M_*=10^{12}M_{\odot}$, as discussed in \citetalias{2022arXiv220712423X} (see Figure 5), the photoz measurement of GSMFs is more reliable and adopted here, because the number of so massive galaxies is very limited in the survey for the two-point statistics.
+We adopt the GSMFs measured in \citetalias{2022ApJ...939..104X} as complete references.
+For $M_*=10^{12}M_{\odot}$, as discussed in \citetalias{2022ApJ...939..104X} (see Figure 5), the photoz measurement of GSMFs is more reliable and adopted here, because the number of so massive galaxies is very limited in the survey for the two-point statistics.

-We present the GSMFs of the LOWZ and CMASS samples in different redshift ranges in the top panels of Figure \ref{fig:fig10} along with our GSMFs in \citetalias{2022arXiv220712423X}.
+We present the GSMFs of the LOWZ and CMASS samples in different redshift ranges in the top panels of Figure \ref{fig:fig10} along with our GSMFs in \citetalias{2022ApJ...939..104X}.
 Then we derive the stellar mass completeness in the bottom panels and also list them in Table \ref{tab:tc1}.
 Errors are all estimated using jackknife-resampling.
 The completeness in general increases with stellar mass and is peaked at around $10^{11.6}M_{\odot}$.
 The peak completeness is around $85\%$ for the LOWZ and around $80\%$ for the CMASS.
-Both the LOWZ and the CMASS samples are not complete even at the highest stellar mass $M_*=10^{11.8}M_{\odot}$ and $10^{12}M_{\odot}$, and the incompleteness is even worse at the $10^{12}M_{\odot}$ especially at the lower redshift bins ($z_s=0.25$ for the LOWZ and $z_s=0.55$ for the CMASS), which may due to the bright magnitude limits imposed for the surveys.
-In Table \ref{tab:tc2}, we mimic the target selection process for the CMASS sample of $10^{11.8}M_{\odot}$ using the DECaLS photoz sample.
-We find that target selection for the spectroscopic observations drops out $11.5\%$ of galaxies, and only $89.7\%$ of the selected sources have successful redshift measurements.
-The two effects combined result in about $ 80\%$ completeness, which is consistent with our measurement in Figure \ref{fig:fig10}.
+Both the LOWZ and the CMASS samples are not complete even at the highest stellar mass $M_*=10^{11.8}M_{\odot}$ and $10^{12.0}M_{\odot}$, and the incompleteness is even worse at the $10^{12.0}M_{\odot}$ especially at the lower redshift bins ($z_s=0.25$ for the LOWZ and $z_s=0.55$ for the CMASS).
+In Table \ref{tab:tc2}, we mimic the target selection process for the CMASS sample of $10^{11.8}M_{\odot}$ and $10^{12.0}M_{\odot}$ using the DECaLS photoz sample.
+We find that target selection for the spectroscopic observations drops out $11.5\%$ and $11.2\%$ of galaxies, and only $89.7\%$ and $81.3\%$ of the selected sources have successful redshift measurements.
+The two effects combined result in about $79\%$ and $76\%$ completeness, which is consistent with our measurement in Figure \ref{fig:fig10}.
+Therefor, at least for CMASS, the lower completeness at $10^{12.0}M_{\odot}$ may be due to less spectral identification.

 We also compare our stellar mass completeness with previous works \citep{2016MNRAS.457.4021L,2018ApJ...858...30G} in Figure \ref{fig:fig11}.
 Qualitatively the three studies yield similar incompleteness trends.
 Quantitatively, the results for LOWZ from the different studies are consistent with each other, while the differences are larger for CMASS.
 The reason for the differences is not clear.
 Their results might be sensitive to the total GSMFs used in \citet{2016MNRAS.457.4021L} and the formula used to model the completeness in \citet{2018ApJ...858...30G}.